Weitzman ECHO Advanced Primary Care 2022-2023

 Who should participate?
 Primary care medical providers, behavioral health providers, nurses, or other members of the care team are welcome to join and register, with special priority given to providers from rural settings.

 When do sessions occur?
 This Project ECHO will occur twice monthly for one hour.
-Our kickoff session will occur on November 17, 2022, and sessions will occur every 1st and 3rd Thursday from 3-4pm ET / 12-1pm PT.
+Our kickoff session for the SUD module will occur May 4th, 2023, and sessions will occur every 1st and 3rd Thursday from 3-4pm ET / 12-1pm PT until our last session on September 23rd, 2023.

 What level of participation is expected?
 Advanced Primary Care ECHO consists of two, 10-session modules.
 Each module, ECHO participants are expected to: